Hyphen and Namibia Reach Agreement for Next Phase of $10 Billion Green Hydrogen Project

 See also: Namibia's NamPower and CERIM Luderitz Energy sign agreement to develop 50 MW wind power plant in Luderitz

 Over the past year, Hyphen has signed memoranda of understanding with several potential European customers, with the aim of supplying approximately 750,000 tonnes of green ammonia annually.
-Additionally, the company recently signed a letter of intent with Koole Terminals, outlining plans for the import of green ammonia into Europe from the in the .
+Additionally, the company recently signed a letter of intent with Koole Terminals, outlining plans for the import of green ammonia into Europe from the Port of Rotterdam in the .

 “The potential for Namibia to become one of the primary renewable energy hubs in Africa and worldwide is significant,” stated , President of the European Commission, in the same official statement.